fabricai/ai-inside/README.md

 AI Inside by FabricAI offers developers a quick and easy way to integrate FabricAI's **state-of-the-art** AI in their own purchase invoice automation workflows as a microservice via simple REST API.

-You can use the AI Inside by FabricAI to:
+You can use the AI Inside by FabricAI e.g. to:

 -   predict `accounts` (e.g. this invoiceRow belongs to account "4000 :: Purchases"),
 -   predict `VAT statuses` (e.g. this invoice has "EU Product")
--   predict `approval lists` (e.g. this invoice should be sent to John Matrix for approval)
+-   predict `approval lists` (e.g. this invoice should be sent to "John Matrix" for approval)
 -   predict `cost center` (e.g. this invoiceRow belongs to "Marketing")

 for new invoices.
 Then you can integrate this information in your own software to speed up the process of handling purchase invoices.